007revad/Synology_enable_Deduplication/README.md

 sudo -i /path-to-script/syno_hdd_db.sh --noupdate
 ```

-## What about DSM updates?
+### What about DSM updates?

-After any DSM update you will need to run this script, and the Synology_HDD_db script.
+After any DSM update you will need to run this script, and the Synology_HDD_db script again.

-Or you can schedule them to run when the Synology is shutting down.
+Or you can schedule both Synology_enable_Deduplication and Synology_HDD_db to run when the Synology shuts down, to avoid having to remember to run both scripts after a DSM update.

+See <a href=how_to_schedule.md/>How to schedule a script in Synology Task Manager</a>

 ## Screenshots